Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 2. `f` is an extension callable for the classifier type of `e` or any of its supertypes, including local and imported extensions.

-Please note that callables functions for case 2 not only include top-level declared extension callables, but also extension callables available in any of the available implicit receivers.
+Please note that callables for case 2 not only include top-level declared extension callables, but also extension callables available in any of the available implicit receivers.
 For example, if a class contains a member extension function for another class and an object of this class is available as an implicit